The focus for this series of articles on Reconciliation is on this Scriptural passage:

 “So from now on we regard no one from a worldly point of view.
 Though we once regarded Christ in this way, we do so no longer.
 Therefore, if anyone is in Christ, the new creation has come: The old has gone, the new is here!
 All this is from God, who reconciled us to himself through Christ and gave us the ministry of reconciliation: that God was reconciling the world to himself in Christ, not counting people’s sins against them.
 And he has committed to us the message of reconciliation.
 We are therefore Christ’s ambassadors, as though God were making his appeal through us.”
 2 Corin 5:16-20

-The main point from my last article, Reconciliation: God’s Most Hoped-for Outcome, was that “Reconciliation is integral to who God is and who we are….
+The main point from my last article, Reconciliation: God’s Most Hoped-for Outcome, is that “Reconciliation is integral to who God is and who we are….
 It is foundational to our understanding of God’s purposes in the world and His purposes in us individually.”

 Today we will look at some definitions and common and biblical usages of the word, “reconciliation.
 It seems to me critically important that we know what is meant by “we have been given the ministry and message of reconciliation,” if we are to fulfill our purpose—to fulfill the part we have to play in God’s purposes for the world.